Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango

-Overall, we argue that one of the primary reasons behind the success of \cotp is this interplay between text and patterns -- \cotp helps a language model in imitating the prompt and generating the right tokens for the task, and is conceivably less related to their reasoning abilities.
-While one may point out that humans possibly follow the same mechanism to reason, we empirically postulate that the remarkable robustness in human reasoning is likely to refute such hypothesis.
-Finally, as indicated by success of \palm-\textsc{Saycan}~\citep{ahn2022can}, we posit that techniques like \cotp will play a key role in enabling success of large language models on a number of key use cases.
+{}\ballnumber{1} We find that the exact type of symbols in the prompt virtually does not affect the model performance.
+In addition, our results and analysis demonstrate counterintuitive phenomena.
+For example, we identify that the correctness of symbols and patterns is immaterial to the task solve rate. {}\ballnumber{2} We learn that patterns contribute chiefly as a venue to reinforce task understanding~\citep{ouyang2022training} and prompt the model to attain correct outputs. {}\ballnumber{3} Most importantly, we find that text and patterns form a symbiotic relationship that plays a vital role in the success of \cotp.
+Text helps generate useful patterns~(\eg by extracting commonsense knowledge), and patterns help reinforce task understanding, enabling the language model to generate text that helps solve the task.
+Overall, we argue that one of the primary reasons behind the success of \cotp is this interplay between text and patterns---\cotp helps a language model in imitating the prompt and generating the right tokens for the task---and is conceivably less related to their reasoning abilities.
+Finally, as indicated by applications such as \palm-\textsc{Saycan}~\citep{ahn2022can}, we posit that techniques like \cotp will play a key role in enabling the success of \llm{}s on diverse use cases.
 Thus, designing efficient prompts informed by a set of key design principles is an important challenge.
-To this end, we distill our findings to create concise prompting, dubbed \ccot. \ccot prunes the prompt to only retain tokens that support key functions of symbols, patterns, and text.
-We show that \ccot prompts are 20\% shorter, generate proportionally less output (directly translating to faster inference), and do not compromise on accuracy.
+To this end, we distill our findings to create concise prompting, dubbed \ccot. \ccot prunes the prompt (20$\%\downarrow$) to only retain indispensable tokens without negative repercussions on the task solve rate.